jolibrain/deepdetect/docker/README.md

 This repository contains the Dockerfiles for building the CPU and GPU images for deepdetect.

-Also see https://hub.docker.com/u/beniz/starred/ for pre-built images
+Also see https://hub.docker.com/u/jolibrain for the latest pre-built images

 The docker images contain:
 - a running `dede` server ready to be used, no install required